Buerostack/Ruuter/README.md

 ##

-This cleaned repository is maintained by Rainer Türner starting from September 10, 2025, with an intention to have clean version of Ruuter to work on, without affecting its owner RIA.
+This cleaned repository is maintained by Rainer Türner starting from September 10, 2025, with an intention to have a clean version of Ruuter to work on, without affecting its owner RIA.

 ## Quick start